CodingAvenue/codestop-course-php-oop/content/AutoloadingClasses/AutoloadingClasses.q.md

 /// type=SS, id=5aa56660-76b8-4d2d-b75f-f209eebd9d09, answer=[5]

-Which statement best describes the code on line 20 of `Autoload.php`?
+Which statement best describes the code on line 20 of `autoload.php`?

  - It displays the `myAutoloader()` autoload function.